Swap Rate Definition

 - A Plain Vanilla Swap – In this type, a fixed rate is exchanged for a floating rate or vice versa on a pre-specified interval during the course of the trade.

 - A Basis Swap – In the case of floating to floating swap, it is possible to exchange the floating legs on the basis of benchmark rates.

 - Step-up Swap – In this swap, the notional amount upsizes on the prescheduled day.

 - Extendable Swap – When one of the counterparties has the right to extend the maturity of the trade.
 That swap is known as an extendable swap.

 - Delayed Start Swaps/Deferred Swaps.
 Inward Swaps – It all depends upon the parties, what they have agreed upon when the swap will come into effect, whether on delayed start Swaps or Deferred Swap or Forward Swap.

 #2 – Currency Swap

 It is a swap in which the cash flows of one currency are exchanged for the cash flow of another currency, which is almost similar to the interest swap.

 #3 – Basis Swap

-In this swap, the cash flow of both the legs refers to different floating rates.
+In this swap SwapSwaps in finance involve a contract between two or more parties that involves exchanging cash flows based on a predetermined notional principal amount, including interest rate swaps, the exchange of floating rate interest with a fixed rate of interest., the cash flow of both the legs refers to different floating rates.
 Some of the swaps majorly refer to fixed against floating legs like LIBOR.
 While in the basis swap, both the legs are floating rates.
 A basis swap can be either an interest swap or a currency swap in both the cases, both legs are floating legs.

 Formula to Calculate Swap Rate

 It is the rate that is applicable to the fixed payment leg of the swap.
 And we can use the following formula to calculate the swap rate.